AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/apply-create-metrics.md

   ![Standard metric](assets/standard-metric.png)

 * **Calculated metrics**: User-defined metrics that are based on standard metrics, static numbers, or algorithmic functions.
 User-defined calculated metrics show a calculator icon in the list of available components.
+See [Calculated Metrics overview](/help/components/c-calcmetrics/cm-overview.md) in the Components user guide for more information.

   ![Calculated metric](assets/calculated-metric.png)